arqalite/fire-king-guide/src/combos/ulcanix/sacred/2-promethean-princess.md

 ## Promethean Princess setup (with Ponix + High Kirin in your hand)

-Instead of destroying the Ulcanix on your side of the field, you can opt to destroy a second copy in your Deck.
+Instead of destroying the [_Fire King Courtier Ulcanix_] on your side of the field, you can opt to destroy a second copy in your Deck.
 This allows you to extend the previous combo a little by Link Summoning [_Promethean Princess, Bestower of Flames_].

-Then, by destroying her with the [_Fire King High Avatar Kirin_] in your hand, you get an additional interruption ready to use whenever you need it.
+Then, by destroying her with the High Kirin in your hand, you get an additional interruption ready to use whenever you need it.

 <center>
 <br/><video class="player" controls preload="auto">